-The officer will check that the doctor has made completely clear, using "lay" terms and defining any medical terminology or acronyms, the connection ("nexus") between the applicant's disability and his or her inability to learn English or U.S. history and civics.
+The USCIS officer will check that the doctor has made completely clear, using "lay" terms and defining any medical terminology or acronyms, the connection ("nexus") between the applicant's disability and inability to learn English or U.S. history and civics.

 It does not matter if the connection seems obvious.
 For example, the doctor cannot assume that everybody knows that dementia causes memory problems, and therefore provide one-sentence answers such as: "Because the patient has dementia, she cannot learn English or U.S. history and civics."

 An N-648 can be rejected and the applicant can face serious penalties if the immigration officer finds credible doubt, discrepancies, misrepresentation, or fraud as to the applicant's eligibility for the disability exception.

 The officer will review the Form N-648 for signs that the doctor or the applicant is lying about the need for a waiver of the citizenship exam.
-The officer may also ask the applicant questions to evaluate whether he or she is attempting a fraud.
-However, the officer will allow the applicant's interpreter to interpret any questions that he or she asks the applicant during this phase of reviewing Form N-648.
+The officer may also ask applicants questions to evaluate whether they are attempting a fraud.
+However, the officer will allow the applicant's interpreter to interpret any questions asked of the applicant during this phase of reviewing Form N-648.

 The immigration officer will also be looking for potential credibility "red flags," such as whether the applicant submitted more than one application from different doctors and there are discrepancies between them, whether the doctor is or was under investigation in another case for N-648 fraud, whether the form has sufficient detail, or whether the applicant's previous medical documentation submitted (such as the I-693 submitted during the green card application process) did not identify a long-term medical condition.
 Therefore, if your previous medical documentation is inconsistent with your current diagnosis, make sure to address that in detail in your N-648 and have the medical records to back it up.